MORE THAN WORDS CAN SAY: THE INK SPOTS AND THEIR MUSIC

 Ray Tunia - had been with the orchestras of Doc Wheeler, Chris Columbus, and Tab Smith.
 He turned up with violinist Stuff Smith in April 1943, and from there, briefly went with Lucky Millinder before joining the Ink Spots.

-Bill Kenny's Competition - on page 30, I mentioned that Bill Kenny wasn't the only singer considered to replace Jerry Daniels; the other was Chuck Richards (a singer with Lucky Millinder's Mills Blue Rhythm Band, who later became a disk jockey).
-I finally found a photograph of him.
+Bill Kenny's Competition - on page 30, I mentioned that Bill Kenny wasn't the only singer considered to replace Jerry Daniels; the other was Chuck Richards (a singer with Lucky Millinder's Mills Blue Rhythm Band, who gave it up in 1942 to become a disk jockey on Baltimore's WITH [and later on WBAL]).
+Lots of online sites say that he first became a lion tamer, a claim that I find absurd (you'd think that a February 8, 2009 article about him in the Baltimore Sun would have mentioned that; besides, he's listed on WITH beginning in August 1942).
+I imagine that there was a lion tamer with that name, but, if so, I can't find any trace of him.
+Also, a black lion tamer in the 1940s would have been picked up by all the black newspapers.
+I finally found a photograph of Chuck.
 You can hear him sing "Solitude" on YouTube.

 Harold's history is very hard to track.
 Take his birth.
 He was born, say all sources, on October 7, 1910, to Leroy Jackson and Delight Patterson.
 However, the son born to them on that day (in Elkhart, Indiana) was named Leroy Jackson, Jr. per his birth record.
 Since there's no further trace of Leroy, he must have been re-named Harold Berlan Jackson for some reason.
 His father seems to have died by 1920 and he was raised by his maternal grandparents, in Akron, Ohio.